FAQ

 What does the Michigan Neonatal Biobank do with the Dried Blood Spots filter cards?

 The cards are stored in archival quality boxes in a temperature and humidity controlled space to ensure their long term quality.
-The coded cards are made available for research programs that have been approved by the Michigan Department of Community Health.
+The coded cards are made available for research programs that have been approved by the Michigan Department of Health and Human Services.

 Why use leftover Dried Blood Spots for research?